 Public Benefit Organisation (PBO)

-Water Revolution Foundation has applied for the status of a Public Benefit Organisation (PBO).
+Water Revolution Foundation has been granted the status of a Public Benefit Organisation (PBO).
 This is a non-profit tax designation in the Netherlands issued by the Tax Office in accordance with the general tax laws.
 Strict criteria have to be met.
-An institution can, for instance, solely apply for PBO status when at least 90% of the institution’s efforts are focused on the general good, described in its articles of association.
+An institution can, for instance, solely apply for PBO status when at least 90% of the institution’s efforts are focused on the greater general good, described in its articles of association, beyond the interest of the sector it is operating in or that of the partners that are supporting the foundation.

 Public Benefit Organisations (PBOs) are offered a number of tax advantages:

-- A PBO does not pay Dutch gift tax on gift that the institution receives;
+- A PBO does not pay Dutch gift tax on gifts that the institution receives;

 - A PBO does not pay Dutch gift tax on gifts that the institution makes for the general good;